Tradition of Sacrifice, Hard Work and Simplicity…

 St. Pius X Parish officially began May 8, 1954, when the Chancellor of the Omaha Archdiocese wrote the Rev. George Kempker in Worthington, Ohio.
 In effect the letter said: We’re building a new parish; we want you to be the “architect.”
 You’ll start with two blocks of property at 69th & Blondo (a cornfield), 500 families, and our prayers.

 The energy of Fr.
-Kempker, an ex-marine chaplain, was contagious.
+Kempker, a former marine chaplain, was contagious.
 Ground breaking for Pius’ house of worship – a metal structure called a “Behlen” building – began September 20th.
 Shortly before Christmas, Archbishop Bergan dedicated St. Pius X Church.
 Many called it a “ninety day wonder.”
 Construction on a 19-room school building began August 1, 1955.
 It was completed in time for the 1956 fall term, with an enrollment of 465 students and a staff of four Servants of Mary Sisters, including the Principal, Sr. Mary Brigetta, and seven lay teachers.

 Scaffolding, work crews, bricks and mortar were common sights for parishioners during the next several years.
 The parish grew, and by 1965, St. Pius X School was the largest in the Midwest with an enrollment of 1,565.
 Fr.
 Kempker, who suffered a stroke, retired in the spring of 1968.